Nothing beats freshly made basil cashew pesto!

 This pesto recipe with cashews is based on the traditional Genoa Pesto from Italy.

-You can use it as a bread spread or in pasta, such as in this mozzarella pesto pasta.
+You can use it as bread spread or in pasta, such as in this mozzarella pesto pasta.
 Discover more ideas and uses further below.

-Fresh Garlic makes this pesto irresistible as it rounds up the flavors of all the other ingredients.
+- Garlic — Fresh Garlic makes this pesto irresistible, as it rounds up the flavors of all the other ingredients.
+The garlic cloves are raw and fresh in this recipe.

-I like to use quality salt and I have tried this cashew pesto recipe with pink Himalayan salt and with french Fleur de Sel.
+- Salt — I like to use quality salt, and I have tried this cashew pesto recipe with pink Himalayan salt and with french Fleur de Sel.
+The salt enhances the taste and helps to reduce the ingredients into a paste due to its nature.

-Don't just get any Parmesan but 1st class Parmiggiano Reggiano to create the best evergreen pesto paste.
+- Parmesan — Don't just get any Parmesan, but a quality Parmigiano Reggiano to create the best evergreen pesto paste.
+The right Parmesan can make or break your pesto.

 These are the steps to prepare a quality basil cashew pesto in a mortar and pestle.